Getting the Most Out of Our Employees

 Ideal Human Resources for Embodying our Mission and Values

-2. ● Human resources who can contribute to the success of the team and not just the individual
+2. ● Human resources who can contribute to the success of the team

 4. ● Human resources willing to take on new challenges